cosinekitty/astronomy/source/js/README.md

 <a name="IlluminationInfo"></a>

 ## IlluminationInfo
-Contains information about the apparent brightness and sunlit phase of a celestial object.

 **Kind**: global class
+**Brief**: Information about the apparent brightness and sunlit phase of a celestial object.
 **Properties**

 | Name | Type | Description |